09Jeanette/EmployeeManagementEJBModule/README.md

 **Description:**

 EmployeeManagementEJBModule is a Java EE project developed for managing employee data within an enterprise application.
-It includes entities and business logic for CRUD operations on employee records, along with additional functionality such as computing statistics like average age and gender distribution.
+It includes entities and business logic for CRUD operations on employee records, along with additional functionality such as computing statistics like average age,youngest employee and gender distribution.

 **Features:**
 - CRUD operations for employee records